El Dorado Hills Dog Bite Lawyer

 Under California’s statute of limitations, a dog bite victim only has two years from the date of the injury to file a personal injury claim in court.
 This may sound like a lot of time, but it is not, especially if you are seriously injured and need to devote your time to rehabilitating from your injuries.
 This is why you should speak to an attorney sooner rather than later.
 Do not let the proverbial clock tick away.El Dorado Hills Dog Bite Lawyer

 I'm Ed Smith, an El Dorado Hills Dog Bite Lawyer.
 Suffering an injury from a dog bite can leave you both physically and mentally scarred.
 You may require weeks or months of rehab to recover from your physical injuries, and you may never fully recover from the psychological damage stemming from the incident.
-I am here to help you and your family.
-If you or loved one have suffered any injuries related to a dog bite, please give me a call today for free and friendly advice concerning your situation.
-You can reach me at 916.921.6400 or 800.404.5400.
+We are here to help you and your family.
+If you or a loved one have suffered any injuries related to a dog bite, please give our injury lawyers a call today for free and friendly advice concerning your situation.
+You can reach us at 916.921.6400 or 800.404.5400.

-Because I operate on a contingency fee basis, I will only be paid if and when you receive payment through a verdict or settlement.
+Because we operate on a contingency fee basis, we will only be paid if and when you receive payment through a verdict or settlement.

 We have been working in and around the community of El Dorado Hills since 1982 on an individual's injury and wrongful death claims.